Skip to main content

 }

-• transformed (boolean) - Shows whether redaction or other processing was applied to the content
+• transformed (boolean) - Indicates whether redaction or other processing was applied to the content

-When true, the processed content is returned in the guard_output property with redactions applied.
+When true, the guard_output property contains the processed content with redactions applied.

 Example transformed response